Percolation is Odd: Introduction

 \section{Introduction}

 Percolation theory started in 1941 with the work of Flory on gelation~\cite{flory:41} and its theoretical framework was formulated 1957 by Broadbent and Hammersley~\cite{broadbent:hammersley:57}.
-Ever since then, it has been a very active field of research that has brought forth deep mathematical results~\cite{grimmett:book} and clever algorithms like~\cite{hoshen:kopelman:76} and~\cite{newman:ziff:00,*newman:ziff:01}.
-In spite of its maturity, the study of percolation keeps providing us with new and surprising insights, even for simple systems.
+Ever since then, it has been a very active field of research.
+Despite its maturity, most of what we know about percolation is still based on numerical computations, for which clever algorithms like~\cite{hoshen:kopelman:76} and~\cite{newman:ziff:00,*newman:ziff:01} had been developed.
+In contrast, exact mathematical results are rare and mostly limited to two-dimensional systems of infinite size.
+Examples include the percolation thresholds for some planar lattices found by Sykes and Essam~\cite{sykes:essam:63} or the celebrated formulas for the critical spanning probabilities derived from conformal invariance by Cardy~\cite{cardy:92} and Watts~\cite{watts:96}.

+Exact results for \emph{finite} systems are even rarer, even in two dimensions.
 A recent example is the discovery of an equation that connects the average number of clusters and the wrapping probabilities for two-dimensional percolation in periodic lattices of any size~\cite{mertens:ziff:16}.

+In this contribution, we present a new combinatorial symmetry in the number of spanning configurations in site percolation.
+Our result holds exactly for finite systems in all dimensions for a broad class of lattices, including the square and hypercubic lattices, and for a wide variety of boundary conditions.
+In particular, this symmetry implies that the total number of spanning configurations in these systems is odd, independent of the size or shape of the system.

-In this contribution, we discuss the parity of the total number of spanning configurations in various lattices.
-We were motivated by a startling pattern that we found empirically by exhaustive enumerating spanning configurations on small lattices.
+We were motivated by a startling pattern that we found empirically by exhaustive enumerating spanning configurations on small instances of the square lattice.
 Let $A_{n,m}(k)$ denote the number of vertically spanning configurations with $k$ occupied sites in a lattice with $m$ rows and $n$ columns, i.e., where there is a path of occupied sites connecting the top row to the bottom row.
 We can define a bivariate generating function

 In particular, $R_{n,m}(-1,1)$ is the difference between the number of spanning configurations with an even or odd number of occupied sites,

 When we computed this difference explicitly for the square lattice and for small $n$ and $m$, we found the pattern shown in Table~\ref{tab:square-data}.
 It coincides with